wtsi-hgi/ibackup/README.md

 ## Requirements
-https://github.com/wtsi-npg/baton must also be installed and in your PATH.
-This has been tested with v4.0.1.
+https://github.com/wtsi-npg/baton must also be installed and in your PATH. iBackup has been tested with v4.0.1.

 To use the server mode, you will also need: https://github.com/VertebrateResequencing/wr